Frequently Asked Questions from Parents

 1. What does my child need to graduate and how can I make sure he or she is on track to graduate?

 South Carolina diploma requirements are listed in detail in the "Graduation Requirements" link in the left menu on this page.
 Aside from looking over the listed credit and testing requirements for earning a SC diploma, there are several ways that parents are encouraged to monitor their student's progress.
 The following are some suggestions to foster success in your child while he or she moves towards graduation.

-* Attend Open House each semester to meet teachers and get information from the grade level meetings conducted by counselors.
+* Attend Open House to meet teachers and get information from the grade level meetings conducted by counselors.